Monday, 25 June 2012

 It was fitting that I should find myself there after seeing Ray Mort and his greyhound on the vast terraces and enclosure of the original Champion Hill in the first ever episode of The Sweeney on the box earlier in the week.
 I knew that the Premier Division generally offered a good standard of football and I was looking forward to getting out.

-The diminutive Erhun Öztümer was the divisions second top scorer and I soon saw how, as he weaved his magic just behind the forwards, spreading play, twisting and turning and making clever runs.
-He looked a class act.
+The diminutive Erhun Öztümer was the division's second top scorer and I soon saw how, as he weaved his magic just behind the forwards, spreading play, twisting and turning and making clever runs.
+He looked like a class act.

 After a blank first half, Hamlet took the lead three minutes into the second period. Öztümer brilliantly rode a challenge before letting go with a rasping shot that Mead keeper Sam Mott did well to keep out, but Nyren Clunis followed up to finish well.
 The sticky pitch was causing plenty of slips and spills, as the game ebbed and flowed as I went down the covered side where 'The Dultras' were located.